llccing/FrontEnd/docs/SAA/Questions/0150-Questions.md

 D. Convert the existing public API to a private API.
 Update the DNS records to redirect users to the new API endpoint.
 E. Create an IAM role for each user attempting to access the API.
 A user will assume the role when making the API call.

+## Q160
+An ecommerce company hosts its analytics application in the AWS Cloud.
+The application generates about 300 MB of data each month.
+The data is stored in JSON format.
+The company is evaluating a disaster recovery solution to back up the data.
+The data must be accessible in milliseconds if it is needed, and the data must be kept for 30 days.

+Which solution meets these requirements MOST cost-effectively?

+A. Amazon OpenSearch Service (Amazon Elasticsearch Service)
+B. Amazon S3 Glacier
+C. Amazon S3 Standard
+D. Amazon RDS for PostgreSQL